FedeDP/Clight/README.md

 * DIMMER: to dim screen after a certain idle time (X-only feature)
 * DPMS: to switch off screen after a certain idle time (X-only feature)

-**All these features but BRIGHTNESS can be turned off through cmdline and config file options.**
+**All these features can be turned off through cmdline and config file options.**

 ## Will it eat my battery?
 No, it won't.
 Clight aims to be very power friendly.
 In fact, thanks to blocking I/O, it uses CPU only when needed.